Visiting Assistant Professor of Engineering

 Ph.D., University of Massachusetts Amherst

-Rachel Koh joined the Smith faculty as a lecturer in 2019 after earning a doctorate from the University of Massachusetts Amherst in 2017 and teaching at Lafayette College in Easton, PA, for two years.
-Their research focuses on sustainable materials using two approaches: (1) development and characterization of bio-based composite materials, and (2) development of advanced computational methods to enable the use of bio-based materials in engineering design.
+R. Koh joined the Smith faculty in 2019 after earning a doctorate from the University of Massachusetts Amherst in 2017 and teaching at Lafayette College for two years.
+Their research focuses on Sustainable Materials using two approaches: (1) development and characterization of bio-based composite materials, and (2) development of advanced computational methods to enable the use of bio-based materials in engineering design.